Datasheets for Datasets

-We expect that dataset creators in different domains will need to modify our questions and workflow.
-The most salient information about a dataset may be domain-specific and not captured by our questions.
-For example,~\citet{statements} note that for language-related datasets, it may be valuable to document the native language or socioeconomic status of the individuals involved in labeling.
-Some domains, including geoscience, medicine, and information science, have existing practices relating to metadata~\cite{dicom, ehr, miame, nlm, sdmx, geo1, geo2, info1, info2}, which may be integrated into datasheets.
-We also note that our questions and workflow may pose challenges for dynamic datasets.
-If a dataset changes only infrequently, we recommend accompanying updated versions with updated datasheets.
-However, streaming data or other datasets that change very frequently will likely require modifications to both the questions and the workflow (e.g., dataset creators may wish to document the number of instances per second rather than the total number of instances).

-We emphasize that datasheets for datasets do not provide a complete solution to mitigating unwanted biases or potential risks or harms.
-In general, it is not possible for dataset creators to anticipate every possible use (or misuse) of a dataset, and identifying unwanted biases often requires additional labels indicating demographic information for individuals, which may not be available to dataset creators for reasons including those individuals' data protection and privacy~\cite{holstein2018improving}.
+Datasheets for datasets do not provide a complete solution to mitigating unwanted societal biases or potential risks or harms.
+Dataset creators cannot anticipate every possible use of a dataset, and identifying unwanted societal biases often requires additional labels indicating demographic information about individuals, which may not be available to dataset creators for reasons including those individuals' data protection and privacy~\cite{holstein2018improving}.